-The Lands of Dark Unknown and the Lands of the Feudal Lords were the settings of The Bard's Tale Trilogy and the first 4/5 of the Wizardry games.Which is why you can get an Old Save Bonus of transferring characters between Ultima III, Wizardry I, and Bard's Tale.
+The Lands of Dark Unknown and the Lands of the Feudal Lords were the settings of The Bard's Tale Trilogy and the first 4/5 of the Wizardry games.Which is why you can get an Old Save Bonus (Apple ][ only, sorry) of transferring characters between Ultima III, Wizardry I, and Bard's Tale.
 The dimensional shift hadn't quite sealed completely, and Moongates still occasionally sent people across.

 - Skare Brae was split in two by the eventual separation, and both "halves" regrew into their own cities.
 And both eventually got destroyed.

 The Gargoyles were weeks away from defeat when the Avatar created the truce.They were running out of the two items that made them "Balrons."
 An Yelm potion, their "sleep breath" was Lost Technology to them; and what gave them such utter power and strength in battle; silver serpent venom; wasn't feasible anymore since it killed any who ingested it and they just did not have the numbers to justify We Have Reserves.
 Hence the supposed previous invincibility of their attack; and their total lack of threat in gameplay.
 These two factors also are what lead them to creating a gate to summon the False Prophet to kill him.
 They were desperate.